Sima Yi: Urging Cao Cao to usurp the throne

 Sun Quan sent an emissary to meet Cao Cao, asking to make peace and expressing his willingness to pledge allegiance to Cao Cao.
 He also urged Cao Cao to seize the throne from Emperor Xian and declare himself emperor.
-In response to Sun Quan's suggestion, Cao Cao remarked; "This rascal wants me to put myself on top of a fire!"
-Sima Yi told him: "The Han dynasty is in decline.
+In response to Sun Quan's suggestion, Cao Cao remarked; "This kid wants me to put myself on top of a fire!"
+Sima Yi told him: "The Han dynasty nears its end.
 Your Lordship controls nine-tenths of the Han Empire.
 You are in a position to take the throne.
-Sun Quan's submission is the will of Heaven.
-Previously, during Yu's time and throughout the Xia, Shang, and Zhou dynasties, the rulers who did not hesitate when they should take the throne were the ones who truly understood Heaven's will."
+Sun Quan's submission is the will of Heaven."
+Previously, during Yu's time and throughout the Xia, Yin, and Zhou dynasties, the rulers who did not hesitate when they should take the throne were the ones who truly understood Heaven's will.
 Cao Cao did not usurp the throne from Emperor Xian and remained a subject of the Han Empire until his death.